benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

 #### Making
 If you like making or fixing things around the house just because:

- * It seems like a fun, cost saving, or interesting exercise, even when you know that your final product may not be as good as a bought one.
+ * It seems like a fun, cost saving, or interesting exercise, even when you know that your final product may not be as good as a bought one
- * Just to "have a crack" at making something even though there's a good possibility of failing and wasting your time and end up having to buy "the real thing".
+ * Just to "have a crack" at making something even though there's a good possibility of failing and wasting your time and end up having to buy "the real thing"

 then programming may be for you.
 <br/>